-The School of Education provides teacher education certification programs at the undergraduate or graduate levels for those who wish to:
+The School of Education provides teacher education certification programs for those who wish to:

 - teach in elementary schools (grades PK-6)

 - teach culturally and linguistically diverse students in general, ESL and dual language classrooms

 - teach students with disabilities - Special Education (grades K-12)

 Designed for practicing teachers who wish to better understand how to meet the unique needs of students and spark change in their schools and organizations, our online programs in Curriculum & Instruction offer concentrations in special education and ESL/bilingual education.
 Choose from a 30-credit M.A.Ed. or one of our 15-credit certificate programs.

 - Those who complete teacher education programs at William & Mary — at both undergraduate and graduate levels — are highly sought after by employing school districts throughout the country.
 The job placement rate among our teacher education graduates is nearly 100%.